Charvel: Fake Charvels

-Wayne Charvel since 1978
+Wayne Charvel from 1941 - 2026

 Wayne Charvel resurfaced in guitar manufacturing several times since selling the brand in 1978, with varying degrees of success.
 He created a namesake model offered through Gibson: the Gibson W.R.C.
 Signature Model.
 Only several hundred were produced, and they were short-lived—mainly because of a lawsuit filed by Jackson.
 Gibson made the W.R.C. models from 1987 to 1988 in three standard colors: red, black, and white.
 Of those produced, 200 were 'show case' models that featured Wayne Charvel's signature on the bell and were accompanied by a letter from him.
 The WRC model came with a tan faux leather case with hot pink interior and combination locks.
 Earlier models had a Kahler Spyder tremolo, while later models featured a Floyd Rose Original.
 All featured a maple bolt-on neck with ebony fingerboard.

-Today, Charvel and his son Michael own and operate Charvel Music, a full line music store in Paradise, California, and manufacture guitars as a joint venture under the name Wayne Guitars.
+Up until his death, Charvel and his son Michael owned and operated Charvel Music, a full line music store in Paradise, California, and manufactured guitars as a joint venture under the name Wayne Guitars.
 Their houses and shop burned down in the 2018 Camp Fire.

+Wayne Charvel died on July 12th 2026.